-Social assistance in the form of vouchers can be used as a good alternative in preventing corrupt practices as well as Rinaldi Munir School of Electrical Engineering and Informatics Bandung Institute of Technology Bandung, Indonesia rinaldi@informatika.org simplifying the process of providing assistance.
+Social assistance in the form of vouchers can be used as a good alternative in preventing corrupt practices as well as simplifying the process of providing assistance.
 One example of social assistance with the form of vouchers is Non-Cash Food Assistance (Bantuan Pangan Non Tunai also known as BPNT).
 BPNT is a social assistance in the form of non-cash food through the mechanism of electronic vouchers that are used only to buy foodstuffs at food vendors or e-warong in cooperation with banks.
 The flow in the BPNT system will be applied as a reference for the electronic voucher system that will be created.
-But of course, there are some limitations and simplifications.
+But of course there are some limitations and simplifications.